frenck/spook/README.md

 of the box.
 ## Sensors

-- Number of automations: Because that is such a useful metric.
+- Number of automations: Because that is such a useful metric. _#robots_
+- Number of entities: To show your friends how big your setup is. _#compensation_

 # Services